commitdev/zero/doc-site/docs/getting-started/zero-init.md

 ✔ Staging Frontend Host Name (e.g. app.): app.
 ✔ Staging Backend Host Name (e.g. api.): api.
-✔ What do you want to call the zero-aws-eks-stack project?: infrastructure ✔ What do you want to call the zero-deployable-backend project?: backend-service ✔ What do you want to call the zero-deployable-react-frontend project?: frontend
+✔ What do you want to call the zero-aws-eks-stack project?: infrastructure ✔ What do you want to call the zero-backend-go project?: backend-service ✔ What do you want to call the zero-frontend-react project?: frontend

 ```

+After this step you will be able to examine the `zero-project.yml` file to ensure your settings are correct before proceeding to `zero create`.